devMotcho/r-escpos-printer/README.md

 - `Order`: Represents an entire order, containing one or more OrderProduct instances along with order-specific attributes.

 You should adapt the models to your own needs and API data.

+## Printer Service
+This project uses the python-escpos library to simplify the process of printing, there are multiple types of printer connections like `Usb`, `Network`, etc...
+This code uses the `Network` option, please reference to [python-escpos](https://python-escpos.readthedocs.io/en/latest/) docs on how to connect via other types of connections.